-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Office's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Office's basic financial statements and on the budgetary comparisons presented as supplementary information.
 The accompanying supplementary information listed as schedules in the table of contents are presented for the purpose of additional analysis and are not a required part of the basic financial statements.
 The information in these schedules has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the financial statements taken as a whole.